adakartova-afk/sql-powerbi-sales-analysis/README.md

 ## Key Insights

-- Revenue shows strong growth over time, reaching peaks above 1M per month, indicating business expansion.
+- Monthly revenue shows strong growth, reaching peaks above 1M, indicating rapid business expansion.

+- However, the business is heavily dependent on new customers:
+  repeat customer rate is only ~3%, which is critically low.

+- This suggests that the company is spending resources on acquisition but failing to retain customers, creating long-term revenue risk.

-- Revenue is highly concentrated in a few product categories, with beauty, watches, and home goods leading sales.
+- Revenue is highly concentrated in a few categories, with beauty, watches, and home products dominating sales, increasing dependency risk.

-- Customer retention is critically low (~3% repeat rate), meaning the business heavily depends on acquiring new customers.
-- A small group of customers contributes significantly higher spending compared to others.
+- Customer spending is unevenly distributed, where a small group of customers contributes significantly higher revenue.

-- Revenue is geographically concentrated, with São Paulo (SP) being the dominant region.
+- Revenue is geographically concentrated, with São Paulo (SP) generating the largest share, indicating regional dependency.

 ---

 ## Business Recommendations